cran/EFAutilities/README.md

 # EFAutilities

-The goal of EFAutilities is to provide a number of utilities functions for exploartory factor analysis.
+The goal of EFAutilities is to provide a number of utilities functions for exploratory factor analysis.
 In particular, it computes standard errors for model parameters under a variety of conditions.